AlexSergey/rockpack/README.md

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/codestyle/README.md" target="_blank">More details...</a>
 ***
-### @rockpack/logger

-This is a logging system that will issue a report when an error occurs in the system.
-All actions that the user performed, buttons pressed, information about the OS, displays, browser, and more are recorded.
-This module allows you to understand the cause of the error.

-<a href="https://github.com/AlexSergey/rockpack/blob/master/packages/logger/README.md" target="_blank">More details...</a>
-***
-### @rockpack/localazer

-This is a "correct" localization system for React applications that supports gettext so that localizers can work in a familiar environment.

-<a href="https://github.com/AlexSergey/rockpack/blob/master/packages/localazer/README.md" target="_blank">More details...</a>
-***
 *In order to get more detailed info please follow each module links.*

 **Rockpack is completely free project.
 We are always open to collaboration and contributors.**